geetikakay/linchpin_container/README.md

 # linchpin_container
-Basic container to use linchpin provisoner
+Basic container to use linchpin provisioner